 How Roughly You Drag Click

-Different people will drag click differently; some are rough than others.
-If you drag click using a lot of force, your mouse will get damaged easily and fast than someone careful enough to drag click slowly.
+Different people will drag click differently; some are rougher than others.
+If you drag click using a lot of force, your mouse will get damaged easily and faster than someone careful enough to drag click slowly.

 The Type of Mouse You Use